rpc-ag/rpc-aggregator/README.md

 - Develop an uptime page that displays the current status of the RPC Aggregator and the providers.
 - Integrate the monitoring system with the uptime page to display real-time health and performance metrics.
-- Allow users to subscribe to alerts for downtime or performance issues.
+- Allow users to subscribe alerts for downtime or performance issues.

-### Phase 4: Become home page of blockchain infrastructure
+### Phase 4: Become the home page of blockchain infrastructure

 - Yes.